 Develop and Run Applications without Thinking about Servers

 If you’re navigating the landscape of questions about the best way to build, deploy, and manage applications, you’ll be able to find some answers below.
-We’ll analyse the three most popular cloud technologies – containers, virtual machines, and serverless computing.
-The new buzzwords in town have been gaining a lot of attention from the pros and the rookies in the tech and for good reason.
-When used the right way, cloud technologies can assist you in the running applications without thinking about servers.
+We’ll analyze the three most popular cloud technologies – containers, virtual machines, and serverless computing.
+The new buzzwords in town have been gaining a lot of attention from the pros and the rookies in the tech and for a good reason.
+When used the right way, cloud technologies can assist you in running applications without thinking about servers.
 It sounds quite pleasant to the ears and is probably light on the budget as well.

-- What is a virtual machine (VM)?
+- 2 What Is a Virtual Machine (VM)?

-- What is serverless computing?
+- 7 What is Serverless?

 What Is a Virtual Machine (VM)?